rebeccaoddy/smcms-project/README.md

 The applicaion will automatically be opened in your browser.

 ### Mac/Linux
 Inside the extracted code directory, locate the mac-start-app.sh file.
-This script will install all the necessary dependencies, and automatically start the application in your browser/
+This script will install all the necessary dependencies, and automatically start the application in your browser.

+## Database
+The application connects to a MongoDB Atlas cluster to store and retrieve its data.
+The MongoDB Atlas cluster hosts the relevant collections containing all the necessary data for the application.
+The backend accesses the database through the MongoDB Node.js driver, allowing seamless integration and efficient data management.

 ## Troubleshooting
 If the application does not start: